RedChainLab/COoL-TEE/README.md

 - *WSL2* (Windows Subsystems for Linux): Omnet++ requires WSL to be set up.
 You can follow the [Omnet++ installation guide](https://doc.omnetpp.org/omnetpp6/InstallGuide.pdf) to set up WSL;
 - *Python3*: required modules are provided in *[requirements.txt](./requirements.txt)* (installable using: `pip install -r requirements.txt`);
 - *Jupyter* (optional): Jupyter notebooks are available for figure generation, but they are also available in Python script form.
 - *Disk space*: Around 400GB of storage space are sufficient to hold all experiment data, across all presented system configurations.
-Around 2.2GB of space for single configurations with 500 runs, 1.3GB for those with 100 runs, should system contraints require running experiments in smaller batches;
+Around 2.2GB of space are taken for single configurations with 500 runs, 1.3GB for those with 100 runs, should system contraints require running experiments in smaller batches;

 ## Experiment replication